daterre/Cradle/README.md

 * `Begin()` - starts the story by playing the passage defined by StartPassage.
 * `Advance(string linkName)` - follows the link with the specified name (see [naming links](#links)): executes the setters, and then jumps to the linked passage
-* `Goto(string passageName)` - jumps to the specified passage and plays the story from there.
+* `GoTo(string passageName)` - jumps to the specified passage and plays the story from there.
 (Only recommended for special cases.)

 Example: